You read that right, I quit using deodorant

 If you quit using deodorant, be patient.
 When you first start using nothing on your armpits, the bacterial growth will begin to stabilize.You’ll experience an armpit detox; things might smell worse before they get better, it’s just your body detoxing.
 As time passes, your natural odor will just balance and be less, well, less odorous.
 It’s helpful if you also eat a healthy diet.

 Making the switch to natural deodorants can also be made easier with the use of an Underarm Detox Kit like this one from The Detox Market.
-This kit includes a detox charcoal deodorant, which fights odor-causing bacteria through activated charcoal and natural fermentation technology as well as a deodorant booster bar, a soap formulated with activated charcoal and apple cider vinegar to detox and help manage odors plus a charcoal detox effervescent hot bath, to help to draw toxins and impurities from the body.
+This deodorant includes activated charcoal, which fights odor-causing bacteria through activated charcoal and natural fermentation technology.
+That along with this underarm bar, a soap formulated with activated charcoal and apple cider vinegar to detox and help manage odors plus a charcoal detox effervescent hot bath, to help to draw toxins and impurities from the body.
 It also comes with a guidebook to walk you through the underarm detox!
 You’ll be through the detox in a little over one month.

 Some recommended products if you don’t want to give up deodorant